 An Egyptian woman living abroad casting her vote in the first phase of the 2015 parliamentary elections, on Oct 18, 2015.
 REUTERS/

-The turnout rate in the first phase of voting was 26.56 percent of a total of 27.4 million.
+Inside Egypt, the turnout rate of the first rounds was 26.56 percent with 7,278,594 Egyptians casting their votes out of a total of 27.4 million eligible voters.

 The first phase covered 14 provinces including Giza, Fayoum, Beni Suef, Minya, Assiut, New Valley, Sohag, Qena, Luxor, Aswan, Red Sea, Alexandria, Beheira and Matrouh.

 The second phase will run from Nov.
 21-23 covering 13 provinces including Cairo.